johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 matchRule (Apply t@(Apply _ _) _) = RuleMatch App t
 ```

 The `Apply` matches capture only valid applicands and let the rest fall through to the error case.
-It's also worth noting that each of the `Apply` matches discards the argument term because it's unnecessary to the type of the expression.
-This fits with the definition of the type rules presented earlier.
+It's also worth noting that each of the `Apply` matches discard the argument term because it's unnecessary to the type of the expression.
+This fits with the definition of the type rules.

 Fixing the type of a given expression is a simple recursive effort on applications.
 The `Type` data type captures both the `Bool` result, and the recursive `Arrow` type.
 For example `(-> (-> true))` has the type `Arrow (Arrow Bool)`.